ArthurClemens/polythene/Migration.md

-# Migrating from v0.2 to v1.0
+# Migrating from Polythene 0.2 to 1.0

 ## Module imports

-Module imports have changed.
+Polythene is now a monorepo with an npm package for each component.
+The module imports have changed to named imports:

 ### v0.2